temcocontrols/T3000Webview/docs/t3000/t3-eez-studio/manual/01-overview.md

 ---

-## 5. Tour: the editor
+### 5. Tour: the editor

 Opening a project loads the LVGL editor.
+(If you open the editor on its own you land on its home screen first, where your **Recent Projects** are listed.)

 The main areas are:

 - **Left navigation** — the project's contents: **Pages** (your screens), **Variables**, **Actions / Flow** (Flow projects only), **Styles**, **Fonts**, **Bitmaps**, and other